emilyruby1/BINF5507-Materials/Assignment_2/README.md

 # splitting train and test sets for regression and classification then standarizing daat using StandardScaler

 # processing for an ElasticNet regression model to evaluate each model performace on test data

+# creation of heatmap to visualize alpha and l1_ratio effect on performance